redstrate/redstrate.com/content/fund.md

 # PayPal

-You can use [PayPal directly](https://paypal.me/redstrate) too if you want to!
+You can use [PayPal directly](https://paypal.me/redstrate) if Ko-fi doesn't work for you.